 Reviewing the Report

-Once you’ve received the report, review it carefully.
+Review the report carefully.
 Take note of any incorrect information or assumptions that you believe are incorrect.
-It’s highly beneficial to review this report with your treating physician and even consider hiring a legal expert experienced in long term disability claims to dissect the report’s findings.
+It’s highly beneficial to review this report with your treating physician and even consider hiring a legal expert experienced in long-term disability claims to dissect the report’s findings.
 You also need to take note of your deadline to respond to the peer review report.

 Requesting an Extension

 ERISA regulations require that disability plan administrators provide claimants with a reasonable opportunity to respond to new evidence before issuing an “adverse determination” on the appeal.
-However, the given timeframe usually doesn’t allow much time.
-You may find it challenging to schedule an appointment with your doctor or consult with an attorney.
+However, the given timeframe usually doesn’t allow much time, so you may find it challenging to schedule an appointment with your doctor or consult with an attorney.

 For this reason, we recommend that claimants request an extension as a precaution.
 Most insurance companies will agree to a 30- or 60-day extension, and you can always submit your response sooner if you do not need the full extension.